secorolab/floorplan-gazebo-plugins/README.md

+# FloorPlan DSL Gazebo Plugins

-# Initial State Gazebo Plugin
+## Initial State Gazebo Plugin

 This is a simple Gazebo plugin to set the initial state of a joint at simulation startup.

 ## Getting started